logo

 AMD’s Lisa Su on Experimenting with AI

-In a conversation with HBR editor-at-large Adi Ignatius, Lisa Su, CEO of leading semiconductor company AMD, discusses the company’s evolution toward high-performance and adaptive computing, the future of AI use in different sectors, and the importance of responsible risk-taking. ...
+HBR editor at large Adi Ignatius speaks with Lisa Su, CEO of leading semiconductor company AMD, about the company’s evolution toward high-performance and adaptive computing, the future of AI use in different sectors, and the importance of responsible risk-taking.
+She advocates fo ...
 Show More

 23m 5s